gauravbhand1611/oms-documentation/documents/retail-operations/brokering/routings.md

 Since our objective is to prioritize orders with tight SLAs, we are not selecting additional filters like order priority, promise date, and sales channel.

 **Outcome?** With these filters in place, the brokering algorithm will specifically look for orders in the `Brokering Queue` that need same-day or next-day delivery.
-This ensures that urgent orders are prioritized in your batch for quicker inventory allocation and fulfillment.
+This means that urgent orders are prioritized in your batch for quicker inventory allocation and fulfillment.

 {% hint style="info" %}
 If you are not selecting any filter then all orders in all parkings will be attempted for brokering.